starsbeyond/beyond-the-frontiers/README.md

 Pool is a collection of souls available for commanders to stream into units.
 Commanders don't have a direct access to souls in the pool, but they merely can request a non-particular soul from it.

 #### Ranking
 Every player, bothj commanders and souls, have their own rank in a faction.
 The once chosen faction can't be changed.
-Ranking is calculated automatically and extensive statistics is being collected.
+Ranking and faction loyalty is calculated automatically and extensive statistics is being collected.

 The ranking of a soul helps the system to pick the most suitable player to streaming into a particular unit.